fxu1024/fxu1024.github.io/docs/ds/addcdeservice.md

 curl -H "Authorization: Bearer ${CDE_TOKEN}" -k -X <request_method> "${CDE_JOB_URL}/<api_command>" <api_options> | jq .
 ```

-Where
+- Where
-    - `request_method` is DELETE, GET, PATCH, POST or PUT; depending on your request
+    - &lt;request_method&gt; is DELETE, GET, PATCH, POST or PUT; depending on your request
-    - `api_command` is the command youd like to execute from [API DOC](https://docs.cloudera.com/data-engineering/1.4.0/jobs-rest-api-reference/index.html)
+    - &lt;api_command&gt; is the command youd like to execute from [API DOC](https://docs.cloudera.com/data-engineering/1.4.0/jobs-rest-api-reference/index.html)
-    - `api_options` are the required options for requested command
+    - &lt;api_options&gt; are the required options for requested command

 ## 6. Demo1: Create a Job by CDE UI